zhanglab57/scMGFGRN/README.md

 We have provided the full dataset on the STRING ground truth network, you can run the code without any preprocessing.
 For Non-specific  ChIP-seq、Cell-type-specific ChIP-seq、LOF/GOF, The go hierarchy and adjacency matrices for the three Gene Ontology (GO) categories (GO:BP, GO:MF, and GO:CC) are omitted from this repository due to their large size.
 Users can regenerate these matrices using the provided preprocessing.ipynb notebook.

-### Train and test the scMGF-GRNS on seven benchmarking scRNAseq, current dataset is mESC-500
+### Train and test the scMGFGRN on seven benchmarking scRNAseq, current dataset is mESC-500

 ```bash
 python main.py
 ```
-### To apply scMGF-GRNS to other datasets or your own data, you can reset the training data path to different scRNA-seq ,biological priors and ground truth network by replace the dataset name mESC to another one, for example hESC, mDC.
+### To apply scMGFGRN to other datasets or your own data, you can reset the training data path to different scRNA-seq ,biological priors and ground truth network by replace the dataset name mESC to another one, for example hESC, mDC.
 ```
 #multi-source data
 expression=pd.read_csv('./dataset/scRNA-Seq/STRING Dataset/mESC/TFs+500/ExpressionData.csv')